willymcallister/willymcallister.github.io/_articles/schematic-equivalence.md

 comments: true
 ---

-Before we dive into the methods of circuit analysis, we need to talk about the idea of schematic *equivalence*.
-This is important because a circuit can be represented by schematics drawn in different ways.
-If you are not aware of this property of schematics it can make you feel puzzled about the relationship between what you draw and what you build.
+Before we dive into circuit analysis, we need to talk about the idea of schematic *equivalence*.
+A circuit can be drawn in different ways.
+If you are not aware of this property you can become puzzled about the difference between what you draw (schematic) and what you build (the real thing).

 ----